 Friday, September 29th, 2017 @ 2:35pm PDTIf you haven’t been in contact with me and indicated your intent to submit a character or will not be able to have your character submitted by the deadline above I’m sorry but the application phase is closed.

 It’s been sixteen years since the world stopped working.

-Things fell apart fast.
+Things fell apart fast as the mortality rate increased.
 The power grid failed.
 Order could not be maintained.
-Cities and towns burned, were looted and gutted and left abandoned.
+Cities and towns burned, were looted, gutted and left abandoned.

-Some who lived in remote areas or who managed to find such places after managed to survive.
-In the time that’s passed they have had to survive by living off the land, by scavenging and hunting and in some cases growing what they need to eat.
-These they call The Unlucky Few.
+Some who lived in remote areas or who managed to find such places afterwwars managed to survive.
+In the time that’s passed they have had to survive by living off the land, by scavenging and hunting and growing what they could in order to eat.
+These they called The Unlucky Few.

 You are a member of such a group.
 Having survived the initial outbreak and the time since then you are part of a small farming commune in Grand Junction, Colorado.
 Your group is made up of a few hardy folk who gathered around the idea of living not only for yourselves but also for one another.

 Your farmstead is remote and self sufficient.
 You get few visitors.
 A couple of times a year a trader comes through to bring necessities and news of the places they have been in exchange for some of your harvest.
 A trapper family who lives in the mountains north of you winters at your commune in exchange for furs and meat every year.